Aronoff for Congress in Texas' 29th District

 As a grandson of immigrants to this country, I have always welcomed and approved of new immigrants to the United States, especially from Latin America.
 The reason is that they share our values of family, hard work, patriotism and love of God as well as limited government, free enterprise, and personal responsibility.
-What I have come to realize is that these new citizens have not come over to the Republican column when they vote.
-I believe the reason is that they do not even hear our message.
+Message is important, and I hope that my message finds as many people as it can.
+It's important that we stand together on our shared values.

 Enhance Opportunity for All

 It is my goal and desire to share the ideas and values that can give everyone an equal chance to fulfill their life’s destiny to the best of their ability.
 I believe in Ronald Reagan’s analysis that “The person who agrees with you 80 percent of the time is a friend and an ally - not a 20 percent traitor.”
 I want to demonstrate that the values I have embraced will enhance life’s opportunities for all people living in the US.

 I look forward to an honorable and lively debate on the issues with State Senator Sylvia Garcia.
 If the residents of the 29th district will give me a chance to explain my views, and listen with an open mind, I am confident the voters will find the right person to place their trust in.

 My challenge will be exactly how to get the people to listen to and analyze both my opponent’s and my perspectives on how to manage the problems facing both the country and our great city of Houston, as it continues to rebound from the devastating blows delivered by Hurricane Harvey.
 I am confident I can provide the better pathway to raise our children and pursue life’s treasures.

 Used during WWII to solve labor shortage, it could work again